4 - Introduction to emissions accounting

 Step 4.4 : enabling the framing of the estimation of uncertainties.

-Step 4.5 : this is intended to draw up the organization's emissions profile.
+Step 4.5 : these are intended to draw up the organisation's emission profile.

-These components of the calculation are documented and retained by the organization.
+These components of the calculation are documented and retained by the organisation.

 Glossary related to the Accounting steps